 The point and purpose of Christianity has been buried under a mass of theological tradition.
 There is general agreement only about the ethical demands of the present Christian life: a Christian must love and serve his neighbor.
 But almost nothing at all is known of the ultimate purpose and goal which Jesus of Nazareth, the Messiah, intended for those who follow him.
 Contemporary religion, which claims the name of Christ, has abandoned the purpose of the faith which is clearly spelled out by Jesus in his Gospel message — the Gospel about the Kingdom of God (Luke 4:43, etc.).

 In the purpose of the faith proclaimed by Jesus lies the very reason for our existence as individuals.
 The key to our personal future and that of humanity at large is found in Jesus’ Gospel Message about the Kingdom of God.
 This is simply the Message of the Good News that God, in the person of His Son and Agent, Christ, the promised Messiah, intends to establish just government and universal peace on earth and to grant immortality to those who love Him.
-The future of the earth, and of the whole universe, is related to the future of the individual believer in this way: The Kingdom which will be established on earth when Jesus returns to the earth will be administered by those to whom God grants immortality.
+The future of the earth, and of the whole universe, is related to the future of the individual believer in this way: The Kingdom which will be established on earth when Jesus returns will be administered by those to whom God grants immortality.

 The scheme implied by the Good News of the Kingdom is the very opposite of complex.
 The mind of a child is required to grasp it.
 Jesus said, “Unless you reorient your life and become like little children, you will certainly not enter the Kingdom of God” (see Matt.
 18:3; Mark 10:15; Luke 18:17).